-Laryngoscopy: It is a procedure in which a thin, tube-like instrument with a light and a lens (laryngoscope) is inserted into the throat via mouth.
+Laryngoscopy: It is a procedure in which a thin, tube-like instrument with a light and a lens (laryngoscope) is inserted into the throat via the mouth.
 A tool may be used to remove the sample tissue, which is then examined under the microscope.

 Biopsy: A small piece of the larynx is removed to be examined under the microscope.

 Computed tomography (CT) scan: In this procedure, a series of cross-sectional images of the areas inside the body are produced using X-rays.
-In larynx cancer, it is done to determine the extent of the cancer.
+In larynx cancer, it is done to determine the extent of cancer.

-Bone scan: This scan is recommended when any signs that cancer have spread to bones are noticed.
+Bone scan: This scan is recommended when any signs that cancer has spread to bones are noticed.
 In this procedure, a very small amount of a radioactive chemical is injected into a vein, which gets collected in the bones with cancer and can be detected by a scanner.

 Barium swallow: This test is recommended to examine irregularities in different regions of the throat.